adamwired7/polished-carmine-6873/README.md

 ### About

 This project leverages Behavior Driven Development (BDD) for ios automation testing with Instruments (XCode).
-Use of this project assumes familiarity with the Instruments automation tool.
+Use of this project assumes familiarity with the Instruments UIAutomation tool.
+The Instruments UIAutomation API can be found here: https://developer.apple.com/library/ios/documentation/DeveloperTools/Reference/UIAutomationRef/UIAutomationRef.pdf

 ### How-To